-Funders for Justice Announces 2nd Cohort of Field Advisors
+Funders for Justice Announces 2nd Cohort of Movement Advisors

-FFJ Field Advisors are selected in recognition of their expertise and leadership in movements for racial and gender justice, anti-criminalization movements, and efforts to inform more impactful grantmaking for community power-building.
+FFJ Movement Advisors are selected in recognition of their expertise and leadership in movements for racial and gender justice, anti-criminalization movements, and efforts to inform more impactful grant-making for community power-building.

 The Funders for Justice Advisors for 2018-2019 are: